flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 - `UndirectedGraph`: at most one edge allowed between every pair of nodes, edges are undirected.
 - `DiGraph`: at most one edge allowed between every ordered pair of nodes, edges are directed (i.e., have a source node and a destination node)
 - `MultiDiGraph`: arbitrary numbers of directed edges allowed between every pair of nodes.
-- `DataFlowGraph`: similar to `MultiDiGraph`, but the edges entering, exiting a given nodes now have a well-defined order.
+- `DataflowGraph`: similar to `MultiDiGraph`, but the edges entering, exiting a given nodes now have a well-defined order.
+Due to the interface used to construct them (where essentially a node can only be added to the graph after all of its predecessor nodes have been added) `DataflowGraph`s are directed acyclic graphs.
+Each node has an associated ordered sequence of inputs and outputs, with the restriction that one and only one edge can enter an individual input.
+Conceptually, `DataflowGraph` is used within FlexFlow to represent computation-style graphs, where edges represent value uses and nodes represent multivariate functions from tuples of inputs to tuples of outputs.

 Examples of the different graph variants are shown below.

 Example of `UndirectedGraph`: